Turning risk into opportunity: Five questions to ask

 It's quiet for a while — three months, six months, maybe even a year — but then, we receive the panicked phone call.
 Catastrophe has struck.
 Perhaps a major operational or governance issue was caught by an important customer or an auditor, maybe there was an unwitting violation of a debt covenant with a lender or investor, or maybe there was an embarrassing data breach.

 We spend our careers helping organizations proactively mitigate risk and respond with safeguards when something goes awry.
 We see firsthand where and how organizations make themselves vulnerable.
-And, we see the opportunities, critical opportunities to better meet your strategic objectives, enable and drive growth, improve reputation management and confidence in decision-making — and face fewer surprises.
+And, we see the critical opportunities to better meet your strategic objectives, enable and drive growth, improve reputation management and confidence in decision-making — and face fewer surprises.

 "What are the odds?"
 "It probably won't happen to us."
 Sound familiar?
-Too often, management teams are overconfident in their knowledge of what's going on in the organization or over-rely annual financial audit results, and they don't realistically assess the chance a risk event will occur.
+Too often, management teams are overconfident in their knowledge of what's going on in the organization or over-rely on annual financial audit results, and they don't realistically assess the chance a risk event will occur.

 The strategic planning process is myopic at many organizations — top-down, numbers-driven, and lacking an appropriate level of risk awareness.
 (Hint: If leadership isn't continuously asking, "What are types of things that can get in the way of the organization meeting its targets?" the answer is likely no.)